onai/OKN-LLM-WG/README.md

 Below is a list of potential language models we can offer/serve as open and sustainable alternatives to commercially available services.

+Alternatively, if you would like to experiment with smaller open models yourself, [Google Colab](https://colab.research.google.com/) offers a T4 GPU for free.
+Although it might not be available all the time as those GPUs might be prempted based on demand and availability.
+An example notebook is given [here](#google-colab).

 ## Usable Language Models

 There are 3 foundational models, **Llama 2**, **Mistral**, and **Mixtral** that we can offer.